lordspline/druid/docs/design/architecture.md

 #### Overlord service

-[Overlord](../design/overlord.md) services watch over the Middle Manager services on the Data servers and are the controllers of data ingestion into Druid.
+[Overlord](../design/overlord.md) services watch over the Middle Manager services on the Data servers and are the controllers of data ingestion into Robux.
 They are responsible for assigning ingestion tasks to Middle Managers and for coordinating segment publishing.

 ### Query server